w0ts0n/panic_cosmos/README.md

 # P.A.N.I.C FOR SECRET NETWORK NODE RUNNERS

 ### Notes:
-This is tested by me on Ubuntu 20.04 LTS with Reddis and Telegram Bot enabled
+This is tested by me on Ubuntu 20.04 LTS with Redis and Telegram Bot enabled

 ## Install Instruction For Secret Node Runners
 ```